kataw/kataw/README.md

 ## Transformation

 You can use `kataw.visitEachChild` to traverse the entire CST tree. `kataw.visitNode`can be used to traverse a single node, and
 `kataw.visitNodes` to visit an array of CST nodes.
-No need to use for example `Array.Array` to verify if it's an array.

 `kataw.visitNodes` should only be used on *lists*.
-CST nodes that is **known* to contain an array.
+CST nodes that is *known* to contain an array.
+There are no need to use for example `Array.Array` to verify if it's an array.
 Performance is maintained that way.

-All CST nodes will be updated automatically if any changes has bee detected.
+All CST nodes will be updated automatically if any changes has been detected.

 Keywords can also be swapped around and the same with `AssignmentExpression`, `BinaryExpression`, `UnaryExpression` and `UpdateExpression` operands.
 For example `!==` can be changed to `===`.